mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

 Now, the flow is collected inside a dedicated coroutine spawned by the `launch` coroutine builder (if you want to deep dive into the coroutines world, please refer to the article [Kotlin Coroutines - A Comprehensive Introduction](https://blog.rockthejvm.com/kotlin-coroutines-101/)).
 Now, the program will not wait for the whole collection of the flow to complete before printing the string "After Zack Snyder's Justice League".
-In fact, the output of the program is:
+The output of the program is:

 ```
 Before Zack Snyder's Justice League